Court Rules

 Conduent Business Services LLC

-Texas Attorney General Ken Paxton issued Civil Investigative Demands to Blue Cross Blue Shield of Texas and Conduent Business Services LLC to investigate a data breach that exposed the protected health information of approximately four million Texans.
-The breach occurred from October 21, 2024, to January 13, 2025, and is considered the largest in U.S. history.
-The investigation focuses on compliance with Texas data protection laws and potential negligence.
+Texas Attorney General Ken Paxton issued Civil Investigative Demands to Blue Cross Blue Shield of Texas and Conduent Business Services LLC as part of an investigation into a data breach that exposed the protected health information of approximately four million Texans.
+The breach, which occurred between October 21, 2024 and January 13, 2025, is believed to be the largest in U.S. history.
+The investigation focuses on Conduent's security measures and BCBS's compliance with state data protection laws.

 CA